Direct loan program allows VA to provide funds directly to Native American Veterans living on tribal land to purchase or build a home.

 Service-Disabled Veterans’ Insurance is a life insurance option for Veterans who receive a service-connected disability rating from VA.

 Visitors seeking assistance from the Regional Office Public Contact Team are encouraged to schedule a virtual or in-person appointment on the Visitor Engagement Reporting Application (VERA).

-Please go to VERA - Home (force.com) or use the camera on your smartphone to capture the QR code above to schedule an appointment.
+Please go to VERA - Home (force.com) to schedule an appointment.
 You will receive email confirmation of your appointment.

 Updated January 21, 2022

 The Columbia Regional Office has reopened to the public with reduced capacity.
 The Regional Office will be adhering to CDC Guidelines in that all visitors, employees, and contractors are required to wear mask, regardless of vaccination status.
 Additionally, those that are not fully vaccinated, are required to follow social distancing practices (6 feet apart).
 Other agencies that are housed at the Regional Office may continue to require appointments and should be contacted to obtain that information.

 If you need assistance and do not wish to come to the Regional Office, use the contact information below to provide your Name, Contact information, and the best time of day to contact you between the hours of 8:00am and 4:00pm.

 |Public Contact:||803-647-2488 or VetAsst.VBACMS@va.gov|

 |Veteran Readiness & Employment||803-647-2400||Fiduciary Hub Call Center||888-407-0144 Option 1|